 Judge VanDyke dissented.
 App.89.
-He would have reversed the injunctions for the reasons set forth in the motions panel's stay order, the Fourth Circuit's decision in CASA de Maryland, and then-Judge Barrett's dissent in Cook County.
+He would have reversed the injunctions for the reasons set forth in the motions panel's stay order, the Fourth Circuit's decision in CASA de Maryland, supra, and then-Judge Barrett's dissent in Cook County, supra.
 App.89.

 4. The United States filed a petition for a writ of certiorari appealing the Ninth Circuits' decision.
 U.S. Citizenship & Immigr.
 Servs. v.
-City & County of San Francisco, No. 20-962 (U.S. Jan.
+City & Cty. of S.F., No. 20-962 (U.S. Jan.
 21, 2021).
 While that petition was pending, this Court granted a petition for a writ of certiorari in DHS v.
 New York, 141 S. Ct.
 1370 (2021), the Second Circuit case dealing with virtually identical issues.
-Yet before this Court was able to rule on these important issues, the United States abruptly announced on March 9, 2021, that it would no longer seek appellate review of decisions enjoining the Rule.3 That same day, the United States voluntarily dismissed the petitions for writs of certiorari in this case and the Seventh Circuit case, 4 as well as the pending case arising from the Second Circuit.
-They also dismissed a pending Seventh Circuit appeal arising from a November 2, 2020, Rule 54(b) judgment issued by the Northern District of Illinois vacating the Rule in its entirety.6 DHS then issued another statement noting that "[f]ollowing the Seventh Circuit dismissal ..., the final judgment ..., which vacated the 2019 public charge rule, went into effect" and "[a]s a result, the 1999 interim field guidance ... that was in place before the 2019 public charge rule is now in effect."7
+Yet before this Court was able to rule on these important issues, the United States abruptly announced on March 9, 2021, that it would no longer seek appellate review of decisions enjoining the Rule.3 That same day, the United